momnaqamar/homework2/README.md

 ## Directions

-First, you will use the Bootstrap CSS Framework to create a mobile responsive portfolio.
-How do you deliver this?
-Here are some guidelines:
+I used the Bootstrap CSS Framework to create a mobile responsive portfolio.

+I did created
 * Create the following files files: `index.html`, `portfolio.html` and `contact.html`.

 * Using Bootstrap, develop your portfolio site with the following items: